Sandra McCoy

 Sandra McCoy is an American former actress and dancer.
 McCoy is primarily known for being featured in the music video of NSYNC's single, "Pop" (2001) and as Mercedes in Cry Wolf (2005).

 Early life and education

 McCoy was born and raised in San Jose, California in a Filipino/Irish family.
-Her mother was a high school Physical Education teacher, tennis coach, and aerobics instructor.
-Her father was the director of database management at the County Sheriff's Department and a private pilot.
-Her parents, Madeline and Gary McCoy and her brother Scott McCoy died in late 1993 in an airplane crash in the Fresno area when their plane exploded midair.
+Her mother, Madeline, was a high school Physical Education teacher, tennis coach, and aerobics instructor.
+Her father, Gary, was the director of database management at the County Sheriff's Department and a private pilot.
+Her parents and her brother, Scott, died in late 1993 in an airplane crash in the Fresno area when their plane exploded midair.
 Sandra did not go on the trip as she had a swimming competition.
 Instead, her brother took a friend, Mark Guitterez (both students of Quimby Oak Jr. High School at the time of death), who also perished in the crash.

 McCoy has trained in dance and gymnastics since she was eight years old and was on the cheerleading squad and soccer and diving teams at Independence High School.